 Personal Injury Claim Against Employer?
 How Much Compensation

-By John Bowes.
-Last Updated 29th March 2021.
 Welcome to our guide on pursuing a claim against an employer.
 Accidents happen all the time.
 Even accidents in the workplace are not uncommon.
 According to the latest statistics from the Health and Safety Executive, 693,000 injuries were suffered in the workplace during 2019/2020.
 However, that is not to say that these injuries were caused by negligence.
-In order to claim against your employer, you need to be able to prove they acted negligently, causing your injury or illness.
+To claim against your employer, you need to be able to prove they acted negligently, causing your injury or illness.

 Suffering from a work-related injury or illness can be traumatic for even the most capable individuals, especially if the injury was not your fault.
-If you suffered your injury through the fault of your employer, then you could be eligible to make a personal injury claim against an employer.
+If you suffered your injury through your employer’s fault, you could be eligible to make a personal injury claim against an employer.

 Our No Win No Fee solicitors can take on your case for your personal injury claim against your employer.
 Call our advisors today to receive free advice through a no-obligation consultation where you can ask as many questions as you need to.
 Call 0800 073 8804 for more information about personal injury claims against employers.